Content marketing comes in many forms—from blogs, to podcasts, to e-books, to one particularly interesting content marketing form: video.

 You can use Brightcove to deliver a straightforward video experience, or a more bespoke one depending on your particular goals and needs.

-When it comes time to distribute the hard work you’ve created and determine which video content marketing platform to go with, companies often look to social media among one of their methods for natively advertising video content.
+When it comes time to distribute the hard work you’ve created and determine which video content marketing platform to go with, companies often look to social media among one of their methods for natively advertising video content video content.